AndreasBrygmann/FileOrganizer/README.md

 # File Organizer
-This program lets you navigate directories and sort files based on filetype
+This program lets you navigate directories and sort files based on filetype NB!
+Has this app has only been tested on a windows file system, but could in theory work on a Linux file system

 ## Installation instructions:
 1. Clone the files from github
 ```bash